 The biblical and theological heritage of Christianity finds focus in engagement with persons and structures of the church and culture.
 The revelations of the Bible and theology, by their very nature, require ever-renewed lodging and expression in the ongoing life of the both the church and the world.
 The church and the world, by their natures, require ever-renewed rooting and direction in the Christian heritage.
 It is a lifetime vocation to learn to discern and guide the processes of this reciprocal engagement.
 Area IV aspires to find guidelines and impetus for this vocation.
 All courses in Area IV presuppose some personal experience with the occasions of ministry.
-The Part-Time Internship with Practicum (REL 986) explicitly provides for this experience, and for demonstrating the relation of theory and practice.
+The Part-Time Internship with Practicum explicitly provides for this experience, and for demonstrating the relation of theory and practice.

-Many Area IV courses have no prerequisites and are appropriate for entering students.
-Inquiry should be made before planning to take other Area IV courses in the first year.
+Although some Area IV courses have no prerequisites and are appropriate for entering students, students normally will wait until their second year to begin their preaching courses.